 The College is committed to supporting our students as they progress or continue in postgraduate studies.
 We are acutely aware that the new funding regime means that most students will be finishing their undergraduate studies with a heavy debt and that such debt may well put the damper on their considering postgraduate studies.

-For this reason, the College is offering up to nine postgraduate scholarships and bursaries for postgraduate members of St Chad’s College each year:
+For this reason, the College is offering scholarships for postgraduate study to members of St Chad’s College each year:

-- Five Scholarships worth £3000 for students studying one year Master’s degrees.
+- A number of Scholarships worth £1500 for students studying one year Master’s degrees.
 These are open only to current St Chad’s undergraduates.

 The Alan Richardson Fellowship: